James Morrison (singer): Breakthrough and Undiscovered

 Morrison was scheduled to play at the 2006 V Festival in one of the smaller tents.
-However, the audience was much larger than expected and couldn't fit into the tent allocated for him.
+The audience was much larger than expected and could not fit into the tent allocated for him.
 As a result, he had a ten-minute set on the main stage before Hard-Fi came on (Weston Park).
 At the 2007 V Festival he played his full set on the main stage.
 He also performed "You Give Me Something" at the 2006 Royal Variety Performance before Prince Charles and The Duchess of Cornwall.
 He appeared on Live from Abbey Road after his live recording session at Abbey Road Studios on 5 January 2007.

 After the release of Undiscovered, Morrison made his first appearance on national TV in the United States, on the Jimmy Kimmel Live! show, in addition to appearing on NBC's Today Show on 16 March 2007, performing "You Give Me Something" with just guitar and Wurlitzer piano.
 The album debuted at No. 24 in the US, with 24,000 copies in its first week.

-In 2007 Morrison was nominated for 3 BRIT Awards and won the Best British Male Solo Artist category.
+In 2007 Morrison was nominated for three BRIT Awards and won the Best British Male Solo Artist category.
 (Other nominations were for the Best British Breakthrough Act and Best British Single Shortlist.)
 On 4 April 2007, he was awarded the title of an AOL Breaker artist, a contest that was voted on by the British public.

 At the Concert for Diana on 1 July 2007, he performed the songs "Wonderful World" and "You Give Me Something" in honour of Princess Diana.
 During the summer of 2007, Morrison headlined the Forestry Commission's Forest Tour.
 His fifth UK single, One Last Chance, was released on 2 July 2007 as a download only.
 The video was shown on The Hits, The Box and Smash Hits music channels.
 The video was shot in Canada in April 2007.
 On 29 November 2007, he performed in KL Convention Center for the Acoustic Live&Loud KL '07, a music festival in Malaysia.
 Morrison performed alongside Rick Price and local singer Dayang Nurfaizah.